 The City of Woodland strives to conduct the public's business in a manner that is accessible and transparent to all its citizens.
 We believe that our participatory democracy is best served by ensuring that the public has an understanding of its government's decision-making process and how best to participate.
 In addition, the public should have easy-access to public information, including meeting agendas and minutes, financial and budget information, and documents and reports.

-The City of Woodland is also required to provide information to the public, upon request, consistent with the requirement of the state's Public Records Act as well as the federal Freedom of Information Act.
-These laws help ensure public access to information and documents produced by their government.
-For information on how to request information, visit our Public Records page.
+The City of Woodland is required to provide information to the public, upon request, consistent with the requirement of the state's Public Records Act as well as the federal Freedom of Information Act.